malihe1991/part-sw-group-table-sample/README.md

 # Part-sw-group-table-sample

-It is a dynamic table with sorting capability
+It is a dynamic table with sorting and filtering capability for Vue.js 😊

 ## Installation